DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

 Todos:
 - This is not type checking
-- Write address to a file for use in frontends
+[done] Write address to a file for use in frontends

 There is no need for an f4address or any other special treatment of the network.
 My hardhat.config is simply as below (I'm using Typescript)